United States Army during the Vietnam War

 The Vietnam War (1955-1975) confronted the US Army with a variety of challenges, both in the military context and at home.
-In the dense jungles of Vietnam, soldiers faced an invisible enemy using guerrilla tactics, while the difficult terrain, tropical diseases and the constant threat of ambushes strained the morale and effectiveness of the troops.
-At the same time, conscription led to tensions in the USA: Criticism was voiced, for example, as young men were drafted against their will and the unequal distribution of the burden - particularly at the expense of the working class and ethnic minorities - led to widespread social protests.
+In the dense jungles of Vietnam, soldiers faced a motivated enemy who often used guerrilla tactics, while the difficult terrain, tropical diseases and the threat of ambushes strained the morale and effectiveness of the troops.
+At the same time, the conflict led to tensions in the USA: criticism was voiced, for example, regarding conscription and the unequal distribution of the burden - particularly at the expense of the working class and ethnic minorities.

-Administrative and organizational reforms of the US Army between the 1950s and the entry into the Vietnam War brought significant modernization and innovation.
-Nevertheless, the specific demands of the Vietnam War - especially guerrilla warfare in difficult terrain - revealed the limits of these reforms.
-While the army was technically well equipped, it suffered from a lack of strategic adaptation and an unbalanced recruitment policy that limited its effectiveness in the conflict.
+Administrative and organizational reforms of the US Army between the end of the Korean conflict and the entry into the Vietnam War brought significant modernization and innovation (focused mostly on a conflict in Central Europe).
+The specific demands of the Vietnam War - especially warfare in difficult terrain - revealed the limits of these reforms.
+While the army was technically well equipped, it suffered from a lack of strategic adaptation and an unbalanced manning policy that at times limited its effectiveness in the conflict.

 Leadership, control and organization

 During the Vietnam War, command of the Army was vested in the President, just as it is today.
 The Secretary of the Army, or the Office of the Secretary of the Army, was responsible for training, equipping and managing the Army.
 Within the Office there were four Assistant Secretaries of the Army: Financial Management, Research and Development, Manpower and Reserve Affairs and Installation and Logistics.
 These in turn reported to the Under Secretary of the Army.

 In addition, the Secretary of the Army was assisted by the Administrative Assistant, the General Council, the Chief of Public Information and the Chief of Legislative Liaison.

 The Secretary of the Army was assisted by the Army Staff, which consisted of the Chief of Staff, the Army General Staff and the Special Staff.
 The Chief of Staff was the highest military officer of the Secretary of Defense.
 As a member of the Joint Chief of Staff, he was an advisor to the President, the National Security Council and the Secretary of Defense.
 Within the Army, he was responsible to the Secretary of the Army and for the administration, training and supply of the Army.

-The Chief of Staff headed the Office of the Chief of Staff, which consisted of the Vice Chief of Staff, the Safeguard System Manager, the Director for Civil Disturbance Planning and Operations, the Advanced Aerial Fire Support System Manager, the Assistant Vice Chief of Staff and the Secretary of the General Staff.

-The Chief of Staff also has 9 other assistants at his disposal: the Deputy Chief of Staff for Military Operations, the Deputy Chief of Staff for Personnel, the Deputy Chief of Staff for Logistics, the Comptroller of the Army, the Chief of Research and Development, the Chief of Reserve Components and the Assistant Chiefs of Staff for Force Development and Intelligence and Communications-Electronics.
+The Chief of Staff headed the Office of the Chief of Staff, which consisted of the Vice Chief of Staff, the Safeguard System Manager, the Director for Civil Disturbance Planning and Operations, the Advanced Aerial Fire Support System Manager, the Assistant Vice Chief of Staff and the Secretary of the General Staff.The Chief of Staff also has 9 other assistants at his disposal: the Deputy Chief of Staff for Military Operations, the Deputy Chief of Staff for Personnel, the Deputy Chief of Staff for Logistics, the Comptroller of the Army, the Chief of Research and Development, the Chief of Reserve Components and the Assistant Chiefs of Staff for Force Development and Intelligence and Communications-Electronics.
 In addition, 14 Special Staff Officers were assigned to the Chief of Staff.